We’re Sally Cathcart and Sharon Mark-Teggart, Co-Founders of The Curious Piano Teachers – and we’re delighted that you’ve found your way to us!

 By the time I’d completed my MA, I’d become very sponge-like.
 I got involved with as many musical organisations that I could find the time for.
 I was on the council of the ISM, the management committee of EPTA(UK) and then I became a Principal Tutor on the EPTA(UK) Piano Teaching Course (PTC), based at the Purcell School.

 In truth, I’m a bit of a home bird and eventually I found myself drawn back to Northern Ireland where I was determined to do something that would benefit my community.
 I knew that, in order to make something big happen, I’d have to commit; to burn the boats and storm the island.
 Burn any vessel that might take me backwards or make me change my mind.
 And so I did.
 I signed up for a year of business coaching and committed myself to a huge financial investment and after many months of hard work and steep learning curves, I founded evoco, Northern Ireland’s Music Education Organisation, specialising in piano teacher training.
-Over the last three years the business has gone from strength to strength.
-Last September over 60 piano teachers were awarded their teaching diplomas.
+Over the last three years the business has gone from strength to strength and in 2013 60 piano teachers were awarded their teaching diplomas.

 Being curious has taken me to places I never thought I’d reach.
 I know that if I’d changed nothing, nothing would have changed.
 The idea of change was once very scary to me; now I see change as a tool for overcoming my frustrations and short-comings.
 I also know that if I can do this, a piano teacher with incredibly humble beginnings, you can do it too.